Ashunda Norris Wins New Orleans Jury Award for Short Film, Mino: A Diasporic Myth

 Artist Bio

 Ashunda Norris is a fierce feminist, filmmaker, poet and teacher living in Los Angeles.
-Her honors include fellowships from Cave Canem, the New York State Summer Writers Institute and a residency at The Lemon Tree House.
+Her honors include fellowships from Cave Canem and the New York State Summer Writers Institute.
+Also a residency at The Lemon Tree House.
 Ashunda’s film work has screened internationally, including Nairobi, Kenya and Kampala, Uganda.
 A proud alumna of Howard University and Paine College, the artist also holds MFAs in Poetry and Screenwriting.
-Her latest narrative film Soft Times received Best Short Film and Best Lead Actress nominations at the Las Vegas Black Film Festival.
-Ashunda’s writing has been published or is forthcoming in La Presa, The Adroit Journal, Bayou Magazine, Huffington Post, and elsewhere.
+Her latest narrative film Soft Times received Best Short Film.
+And, Best Lead Actress nominations at the Las Vegas Black Film Festival.
+Ashunda’s writing is on publication or is forthcoming in La Presa, The Adroit Journal, Bayou Magazine, Huffington Post, and elsewhere.
 You can find her online at ashunda.com

 Tell friends